codeasice/es-ingest-python/README.md

 Searches for the keyword in the specified index and returns all matches including a few words before and after the keyword

+# FEATURES
+## Settings
+settings.json contains several settings that can be configured

+## Skip Files
+"filenames_to_skip" is an array in the settings.json files can contain a list of files to skip (paths are stripped if they are included)
+This can be used to ignore irrelevant or bad files (Sometimes regex gets hung due to well-known bugs)

 # REFERENCE NOTES
 https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html